 - No. Other than bottled water, no food or drink is permitted inside the Pavilion.
 However, due to the length of the ceremony, snacks can be brought in for children and elderly guests.

 - Will the UC Davis stores be open during commencement?

 - UC Davis Stores will likely be open during commencement weekend.

 - What about bringing children?

 - All are welcome to come and celebrate the graduate commencement ceremony as guests.
 Only graduates are permitted on the floor of the arena.
 Guests, including children, are seated in the upper levels of the University Credit Union Center (formally The ARC Pavilion).
 As the ceremony is three hours in length snacks are permitted for children.
-The area around the Pavilion is a large grassy field and kids and adults can go outside during the ceremony, please bring water and sunscreen.
+The area around the University Credit Union Center is a large grassy field and kids and adults can go outside during the ceremony, please bring water and sunscreen.

 - What hotels are in the area?

 - What will the temperature be inside the University Credit Union Center (formally The ARC Pavilion)?

-- The ARC Pavilion is a large structure and many people will attend commencement, please dress knowing it will most likely be warm and/or hot indoors.
+- The University Credit Union Center is a large structure and many people will attend commencement, please dress knowing it will most likely be warm indoors.
 We recommend walking shoes without heels because much of the guest seating is on bleachers.
 The ceremony will proceed rain or shine, so please check the weather in advance of the ceremony.

 - Will the ceremony be webcast?